.ly: Domain hacks

-Many Libyan domains were reserved for English words that end with the suffix "ly", such as name.ly, musical.ly (now TikTok) and sincere.ly, so-called domain hacks.
+Many Libyan domains were reserved for English words that end with the suffix "-ly", such as name.ly, musical.ly (now TikTok) and sincere.ly, so-called domain hacks.
 As the annual fee for .ly domains remains high ($75 a year), many domain names remain available on the domain prime market, and some popular ones can be bought on the domain secondary market, the result of the domain name speculation.

-Many popular URL shortening services are registered in the .ly domain: brief.ly, adf.ly, bit.ly (former default for use on Twitter), ow.ly (default for use on Hootsuite), and 3.ly.
+Many popular URL shortening services are registered in the .ly domain, such as bit.ly (formerly default for use on Twitter).

 In October 2010, the domain of "sex-positive" URL shortening service vb.ly, which had been registered in 2009 by American journalist Violet Blue and Ben Metcalfe, was seized by the Libyan web authorities for not being compliant with the law of Libya.
 A Libya Telecom spokesman stated to Blue: "Pornography and adult material aren't allowed under Libyan Law ...
 Therefore, we removed the domain."
 According to one blogger, as of 2014 this was the only known domain seized by nic.ly, and it was seized only after several failed attempts to contact the registrant.